Camillus Nyrop: Career

 Back in Copenhagen in 1838, he immediately started his own production of surgical instruments.
-His qualifications as an instrument maker and bandagist was soon noticed by the city's medical doctors and surgeons.
+His qualifications as an instrumentmaker and bandagist was soon noticed by the city's medical doctors and surgeons.

-He was in 1841 granted status of official instrumentmaker to the Royal Danish Academy of Surgery, and in 1843, after the academy had been merged with the University of Copenhagen's Department of Medicine, he was granted status of university instrument maker.
+He was in 1841 granted status of official instrumentmaker by the Royal Danish Academy of Surgery, and in 1843, after the academy had been merged with the University of Copenhagen's Department of Medicine, he was granted status of university instrumentmaker.
 He later went abroad on several occasions, both to update his knowledge of surgical instruments and to become familiar with new areas of the metal industry.

 In 1846–50, he operated a tool factory in a partnership with Theodor Marstrand.

 Nyrop was aboard member of Industriforeningen from 1843.
-During the First Schleswig War, 1848–49, he devoted himself to the development of better artificial lims for the many injured soldiers who returned from the war.
-Several of his inventions wom him international acclaim.
+During the First Schleswig War, 1848–49, he devoted himself to the development of better artificial limbs for the many injured soldiers who returned from the war.
+Several of his inventions won him international acclaim.
 Towards the end of his career he increasingly focused on simplifying his surgical armamentarium.

 Nyrop published Bandager og Instrumenter I-III in 1864–77.